Artist Statement

 But through the fine grinding of the mussel shells that formed his body, I was unexpectedly, exposed to some of the very pollutants (mercury, arsenic, cadmium and lead) that damage this beautiful planet.

-I suffered devastating neurological damage - severe hearing loss, brain injury, crippling mental health and metabolic injuries from which I will never recover.
+It was a devastating injury.
+I suffered severe hearing loss, and nervous system damage from which I will never recover.

-But perhaps I was just a fragile place, where the suffering and sorrow of the natural world, struggling in the wake of human progress and consumption, could finally punch through and make its voice be heard.
+But in this fragile place, I uncovered a profound empathy for the suffering and sorrow of the natural world, that struggles and cleaves in the wake of human progress and consumption.